 All FVU (2007-2000) players will need the entire kit plus the dark green custom jersey.
 Players need the custom dark green jersey, white Adidas jersey, black Adidas shorts, white socks and black socks.
 If you don't have any kit, you will need to order the full kit PLUS the custom green jersey.
 If you don't have a number email us and we will figure that out with you.
 This store is open for a very limited time.
 No late orders will be accepted, so please to not hesitate to put in your order.
-The close of the entire store is July 7th.
+The close of the entire store will be January 4th.
 Uniform kits will arrive close to the start of the season.
 Numbers for the jerseys will be assigned by the club.
 If you have any questions or concerns about the numbers please contact the league office.
 Due to the custom nature of the uniforms, they may take up to eight weeks.
 The Club will organize with each team's manager to deliver the kits to you when they are ready.
 Orders for uniforms MUST be placed by the deadline.
 If you have any questions, please email us at email@example.com

-Practice and evaluations for this age group will be August 15th and 19th at Kidsport in Kalispell.
-Times will be posted in August.
+Practice and evaluations for this age group will be November 2nd and 3rd at Legends Stadium in Kalispell.
+Please have players show up ready to go 15 minutes prior to try-out time to get a number.
 There will be several coaches watching each group trying out to evaluate each player equally.
 Mandatory team meetings will be held within the next two weeks for each team.